AitchisonLab/feature-per-cell/README.md

 Please keep all program files where they are in the downloaded repository.
 Otherwise, the program will likely fail to run.

 ### On Windows
-1) Download and extract one of the perox-per-cell Windows executable package ZIPs under [Releases](https://github.com/AitchisonLab/perox-per-cell/releases).
+1) Download and extract one of the feature-per-cell Windows executable package ZIPs under [Releases](https://github.com/AitchisonLab/feature-per-cell/releases).
 2) Double-click the extracted perox_per_cell.bat file.
-This will open a command prompt and the perox-per-cell GUI.
+This will open a command prompt and the feature-per-cell GUI.
 It may take a few seconds to load.
 3) Select an imaging file to process by pressing the "Select" button.
 You can choose to batch process all files in the image's folder by checking the "Process all files in directory" checkbutton.
 4) If needed, edit the values for parameters in the GUI
     - The first sets the sensitivity of peroxisome detection (lower is more sensitive).
 Default is 0.0064.